 Medium-weight, full-surface adhesive, permeable airtightness and weathering-protection membrane

-- Protects the structure: Diffusion-permeable and maximum protection against driving rain
+- Protects the structure: diffusion-open and maximum protection against driving rain

-- Up to 4 weeks of outdoor exposure to protect floors during construction
+- Up to 4 weeks of outdoor exposure when protecting ceilings/floors during construction

-- Easy and reliable installation thanks to its split release film - sticks immediately to subsurfaces with sufficient load-bearing capacity
+- Easy and reliable installation thanks to its split release film – sticks immediately to subsurfaces that have sufficient stability

 - Permanent protection thanks to the high resistance to ageing and heat of the TEEE membrane

-- Flexible planning of construction schedules: outdoor exposure for pitched roofs with a roof pitch of greater than 14° 4 months, walls 5 months
+- Flexible planning of construction schedules: outdoor exposure for pitched roofs with a roof pitch of greater than 14° (3:12): 4 months, walls: 5 months

 - Keeps building components dry by means of a pore-free moisture-active functional membrane

 Steep roofs and walls

 Allows airtightness to be achieved on wood-based products and mineral subsurfaces – e.g. on the exterior side of unplastered (fair-faced) masonry or concrete components with joints.
 For roofs, it also fulfils the requirements of the Central Association of the German Roofing Trade (ZVDH) for an underlay and for temporary coverings for the specified time period.